watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/agent-verify/README.md

 To test this application with a particular Contact Center as a Server (CCaaS) provider requires an account with that provider.
 It may also require specific permissions within the account.
 In addition, you will need a Watson Assistant instance.

 ### Genesys
 Genesys Voice Transcription requires customers to have Genesys Cloud CX 1 WEM Add-on II, Genesys Cloud CX 2 WEM Add-on I, or Genesys Cloud CX 3 licenses.
-You will need voice transcription to be enabled to run this demo.Go here for details on the [Genesys Fair Use Policy](https://help.mypurecloud.com/articles/genesys-cloud-fair-use-policy/).
+You will need voice transcription to be enabled to run this demo.
+Go here for details on the [Genesys Fair Use Policy](https://help.mypurecloud.com/articles/genesys-cloud-fair-use-policy/).
 This demo was built using [Genesys Transcription Notifications](https://developer.genesys.cloud/analyticsdatamanagement/speechtextanalytics/transcription-notifications).

 You will also need to setup and configure a webserver to serve up the static HTML pages, CSS and javascript contained in this sample project.

 #### Authentication
-The Genesys connector included with this sample relise on a type of OAuth called **Token Implicit Grant** browser for authentication.
+The Genesys connector included with this sample relies on a type of OAuth called **Token Implicit Grant** browser for authentication.
 The parameters needed to perform this authentication are passed to the agent-verify application through query parameters.
-Details on setting up
+Details on setting up OAuth can be found in the steps outlined below.

 #### Agent Groups
 You must define a group that will contain agents within the Genesys Admin dashboard.
 Please refer to Genesys documentation for how to set this up.
 Note that you will need this group when configuring the agent-verify Interation Widget.